ai4colonoscopy/.github/profile/README.md

 ## 🔭 Move Forward Bravely

-But hey, this is just the start of building our Roman Empire 🔱.
+This is just the start of building our Roman Empire 🔱.
 We’re on a mission to make colonoscopies smarter, more accurate, and ultimately, save more lives.
 Want to join us on this exciting journey?
 Stay tuned, and let’s revolutionize cancer prevention together!
 Feel free to reach out (📧 gepengai.ji@gmail.com) if you're interested in collaborating and pushing the boundaries of intelligent colonoscopy.